twm1994/minetest_nmpr_omnet/README.md

  - Add **Irrlicht.dll** and **libjthread.dll** to the output folder that contains the .exe file after building the project

 ## Note

-This is currently on the mingw-gcc branch of the git repository.
-Make sure all local changes are pushed to this branch

 ## License